lucas-ps/Java-Covid-19-test-booking-system/README.md

 ## Usage

-To compile files, open the maid directory in CMD or terminal then run:
+To compile files, open the main directory in CMD or terminal then run:
+`javac @sources.txt`

+If this doesnt work, try re-maaking the sources file by doing:

 #### Linux / MacOS
 `find -name "*.java" > sources.txt`